kratman/LICHEM_QMMM/README.md

 ### Introduction

-This package is designed to be an open source (GPLv3) interface between QM and MM software so that QMMM calculations can be performed with polarizable and frozen electron density force fields.
+This package is designed to be an open-source (GPLv3) interface between QM and MM software so that QMMM calculations can be performed with polarizable and frozen electron density force fields.
 Functionality is also present for standard point-charge based force fields, pure MM, and pure QM calculations.